justadlet/minderbbot/README.md

-# minderbbot
+# Minder Bot - t.me/minderbbot
-Minder Bot - Keeps reminding you about your notes 😉.
+Minder Bot - Telegram bot that keeps reminding you about your notes 😉.